ow2-quick-app-initiative/poi-quick-app/docs/README.md

 Just fork the repository and push your contributions.
 The code of the quick app is in the [`/quick-app`](https://github.com/pbesteu/poi-quick-app/tree/main/quick-app) folder of the repository.

-Feel free to [raise issues](https://github.com/pbesteu/poi-quick-app/issues/new) on the code.
+Also, feel free to [raise issues](https://github.com/pbesteu/poi-quick-app/issues/new) on the code.